dbohdan/structured-text-tools/README.md

 * [madato](https://github.com/inosion/madato) **—** Convert ODS and XLSX spreadsheets to JSON, Markdown, and YAML.
 * [Mario](https://github.com/python-mario/mario) **—** Manipulate and convert between CSV, JSON, YAML, TOML, and XML with Python code.
 * [Nushell](https://github.com/nushell/nushell) **—** A command shell.
 Can natively [load data](https://www.nushell.sh/book/loading_data.html) from CSV, INI, JSON, TOML, TSV, XML, YAML, and other formats.
 * [pyp](https://github.com/hauntsaninja/pyp) **—** Transform input (as text lines or as a whole) using Python code with automatic module imports.
-Can generate a Python script eqivalent to its invocation.
-Supports TOML using [tomllib](https://docs.python.org/3.11/library/tomllib.html) in Python 3.11 or later.
+Can generate a Python script equivalent to its invocation.
+In Python 3.11 or later supports TOML through [tomllib](https://docs.python.org/3.11/library/tomllib.html).
 * [qpyson](https://github.com/mpkocher/qpyson) **—** Query and manipulate JSON with Python.
 * [query-json](https://github.com/davesnx/query-json) **—** A faster jq implementation written in Reason Native (OCaml).
 * [quicktype](https://github.com/quicktype/quicktype) **—** Infer the underlying model of the JSON and output as types for various programming languages or JSON Schema.
 CLI and [Web UI](https://app.quicktype.io).